luckyjonesuayan/site-sentry/README.md

-# Cockblocker (WIP)
+# SiteSentry (WIP)
-Cockblock is a website blocking application that limits/restricts user access to certain websites.
+SiteSentry is a website blocking application that limits/restricts user access to certain websites.
 This may be used for productivity.

 ## Requirements
 - Python 3.x